paretoman/votekit/readme.md

 Press F12 to get the browser's dev tools.
 They're great for stepping through the code.
 Pause the code with F8 and step through with F10 and F11.

 Codesandbox is an interactive code editor so you can make a copy and make your own [edits](https://codesandbox.io/s/github/paretoman/votekit) to see how things work.
-There's a little troubleshooting you have to do in loading packages, though.
-It's not the most foolproof.
+It seems to work in firefox but not in chrome.

 ## Use